 In 2006, Jeffrey Mohney and his father, Dr. Russell Mohney, donated a beautiful and diverse wetland property, known as Justin's Marsh, to the Southwest Michigan Land Conservancy.
 The family had grown to love the property after many hunting and fishing adventures through the years.

 Dr. Mohney said, "Donating Justin's Marsh to the Southwest Michigan Land Conservancy was the most appropriate way to make sure the property stays that way forever."

 Jeff added, "If there's one thing I would want landowners to know, it would be that they can protect their land forever.
 We had the opportunity to preserve this piece of property and to do it in honor of our son, Justin."

 Justin's Marsh is 86 acres of Sugarloaf Marsh along Sugarloaf Lake south of Portage.
-Sugarloaf Marsh is one of the most diverse botanical areas in the region, with one scientist putting together a preliminary plat list of over 400 species.
-Sugarloaf Marsh and the surrounding square mile of the Gourdneck State Game Area is the richest area in Kalamazoo County for orchids — at least 27 species of orchids have been collected.
+Sugarloaf Marsh is one of the most diverse botanical areas in the region, with one scientist putting together a preliminary plant list of over 400 species.
+Sugarloaf Marsh with the surrounding square mile of the Gourdneck State Game Area is the richest area in Kalamazoo County for orchids — at least 27 species of orchids have been documented.